paybondpaybond

 ) -> Paybond: ...

-Exchanges the service-account key at the Gateway (POST /v1/auth/harbor-access), caches the echoed tenant_id, and returns a Paybond instance bound to that tenant realm.
-Underneath it constructs a GatewayHarborTokenProvider and a HarborClient.
+Resolves the service-account principal at the hosted Gateway, caches the echoed tenant_id, and returns a Paybond instance bound to that tenant realm.
+Hosted integrations only need api_key.

 Tenant isolation: the returned session is bound to the Gateway-derived tenant_id.
 Do not reuse the instance across tenants — build one per (tenant, service account).